Skip to content

 Use the parameters defined in Using command line (defaults are in target/xilinx/xilinx.mk) to select your board:

 This script will erase your bitstream, once the flash has been written (c.a.
 10min) you will need to re-program the bitstream on the board.
+You can attach the UART port of the FPGA to minicom and see the boot process!

 Add your own board